The next phase of Marie Kondo’s empire is here

 “I’m not saying the fewer things you have, the better,” Kondo explains.
 “The emphasis is more on whether you are savoring the love you have for your belongings and taking the time to care for them.
 If you have a huge house with ample storage, it’s perfectly natural to have a lot of things.”

 That said, Kondo is aware that some critics might see a tension at the core of her company: between encouraging people to get rid of things—including the hoarders featured on her Netflix shows—and simultaneously encouraging them to buy other things.
-But Kondo squares this by making it clear that people who live by her philosophy still need to occasionally buy products and she’s helping them by offering items that are special to her.
+But Kondo squares this by making it clear that people who live by her philosophy still need to occasionally buy products, and she’s helping them by offering items that are special to her.
 “If you choose to incorporate our products into your life, we hope you don’t just purchase it, but also go on to cherish it and use it as long as possible,” she says.

 But more broadly, Kondo appears to be taking her philosophy beyond the context of home life.
 She believes her philosophy becomes even more meaningful outside the context of decluttering.
 Her next book, Joy at Work, which comes out in 2020, focuses on decluttering the workplace of unnecessary meetings, endless emails, and unnecessary tasks to improve our chances of professional success.
 Her blog features a post about how to rid yourself of relationships that no longer spark joy.
 (The solution, the article says, is to let go of some relationships with gratitude and to fully accept a person if you choose to stay in the relationship.)